library(liver)

 Residuals and Model Fit

-where \(y_i\) is the actual observed value and \(\hat{y}_i\) is the predicted value from the regression model.
-Figure 10.3 visually depicts these residuals as dashed lines connecting observed outcomes to the fitted regression line.
+Residuals quantify the discrepancy between observed and predicted values and serve as a primary diagnostic tool for assessing how well a regression model fits the data.
+For a given observation \(i\), the residual is defined as: \[ e_i = y_i - \hat{y}_i, \] where \(y_i\) is the observed response and \(\hat{y}_i\) is the corresponding predicted value from the regression model.
+In Figure 10.3, residuals are visualized as dashed vertical lines connecting observed outcomes to the fitted regression line.

 10.2 Hypothesis Testing in Simple Linear Regression

-Once we estimate a regression model, the next question is: Is the relationship we found real, or could it have occurred by chance?
-This is where hypothesis testing comes in, a core concept introduced in Chapter 5 and applied here to assess the statistical significance of regression coefficients.
+Once a regression model has been estimated, a natural next question is whether the observed relationship reflects a genuine association or could plausibly have arisen by chance.
+This question is addressed through hypothesis testing, a core inferential concept introduced in Chapter 5 and applied here to regression models.

-Let us return to our regression model predicting revenue from spend in the marketing dataset:
+Returning to the regression model predicting revenue from spend in the marketing dataset, we examine the model summary:

 summary(simple_reg)